Summer Intensive Course in

 What is included in the program?

 Students will spend 8 hours a day, 5 days a week for the three week program learning about ceramic petrography and will take home a lab notebook with important reference information.
 Students will have access to two instructors for the duration of the program to work with them on advancing their skills and research.
 Lunch will be provided for participants, but other meals will be on your own.
-There is an option to request housing in the Boston area through the program, but students are welcome to make their own arrangements.
+Housing in a dorm room at MIT is included in the program.

 How many students can the program accept?